-The purpose of this fund is to provide support for undergraduate students in the Department of Dance, including dance majors, dance minors, and students pursuing other majors who are studying ballet, contemporary, ballroom, jazz, tap, other dance genres, or are members of the Ballroom Performance Group ("BPG").
+The purpose of the Mark Wheeler Dance Student Support Fund is to provide support for undergraduate students in the Department of Dance, including dance majors, dance minors, and students pursuing other majors who are studying ballet, contemporary, ballroom, jazz, tap, other dance genres, or are members of the Ballroom Performance Group ("BPG").
 Support shall include, but not limited to, travel for conferences, auditions, and research.
 Other special expenses incurred in pursuit of dance studies may be considered.